Evaluating the Symbol Binding Ability of Large Language Models for Multiple-Choice Questions in Vietnamese General Education: Related Work

 \section{Related Work}

 Comprehending and manipulating symbols within language is essential for effectively responding to multiple-choice questions.

-In their work, \textcite{lai-etal-2017-race} introduced RACE, a novel dataset created to assess methods in the field of reading comprehension.
+In their work, \citeauthor{lai-etal-2017-race} \cite{lai-etal-2017-race} introduced RACE, a novel dataset created to assess methods in the field of reading comprehension.
 This dataset, comprised of nearly 28,000 passages and approximately 100,000 questions developed by English instructors, was collected from English exams taken by Chinese students aged 12 to 18 in middle and high schools.
 It encompasses a wide range of topics deliberately selected to evaluate students' abilities in comprehension and reasoning.

-\textcite{hendrycksmath2021} presented MATH, a fresh dataset featuring 12,500 challenging mathematical problems designed for competitive assessments.
+\citeauthor{hendrycksmath2021} \cite{hendrycksmath2021} presented MATH, a fresh dataset featuring 12,500 challenging mathematical problems designed for competitive assessments.
 Each problem in MATH includes a comprehensive, step-by-step solution, providing valuable resources for training models to generate answer derivations and explanations.

-In the domain of science, \textcite{lu2022learn} introduced SCIENCEQA, a new benchmark comprising approximately 21,000 multimodal multiple-choice questions spanning various science topics.
+In the domain of science, \citeauthor{lu2022learn} \cite{lu2022learn} introduced SCIENCEQA, a new benchmark comprising approximately 21,000 multimodal multiple-choice questions spanning various science topics.
 The dataset also includes annotations for answers, corresponding lectures, and explanations.

-\textcite{lewis-etal-2020-mlqa} introduced MLQA, a cross-lingual extractive question-answering benchmark.
+\citeauthor{lewis-etal-2020-mlqa} \cite{lewis-etal-2020-mlqa} introduced MLQA, a cross-lingual extractive question-answering benchmark.
 MLQA consists of QA instances in seven languages: English, Arabic, German, Spanish, Hindi, Vietnamese, and Simplified Chinese.
 It encompasses over 12,000 instances in English and 5,000 in each language, each with parallel versions in an average of four languages.

-\textcite{dao2023evaluation} assessed ChatGPT (Feb 13 Version), a large language model, to evaluate its performance in addressing English test questions derived from the Vietnamese National High School Graduation Exam spanning the years 2019 to 2023.
+\citeauthor{dao2023evaluation} \cite{dao2023evaluation} assessed ChatGPT (Feb 13 Version), a large language model, to evaluate its performance in addressing English test questions derived from the Vietnamese National High School Graduation Exam spanning the years 2019 to 2023.
 The findings of the study's analysis revealed that ChatGPT achieved an average accuracy rate of 40 correct responses out of 50 questions, corresponding to a score of 7.92 on the 10-point scale commonly employed in Vietnam.
 Notably, the accuracy of ChatGPT's answers remained consistent across varying levels of question difficulty, highlighting the model's proficiency in this particular task.